Clubs and Societies

 Whether you've been writing for years or you've always wanted to give it a try, our writers' forum can give you plenty of support and encouragement.
 We hold a writers' weekend every year, where our veterans meet local authors, playwrights and poets.

-Activity and interest weeks held at our three centres include ballroom dancing, darts, history, music appreciation and gardening.
+Activity and interest weeks held at our two centres include ballroom dancing, darts, history, music appreciation and gardening.
+Read through our news articles or visit our Facebook page to learn about what's been happening recently.

 The Cenotaph parade is organised by the Royal British Legion on Remembrance Sunday every November to honour those who lost their lives in war.
 Armistice Day marks the end of the First World War on the eleventh hour of the eleventh day of the eleventh month in 1918.
-A contingent from Blind Veterans UK, formerly St Dunstan's, always joins the parade in Whitehall.
+A contingent from Blind Veterans UK, formerly St Dunstan's, has always joined the parade in Whitehall where we have one of the largest contingents.

 Find out more about our support